Why You Need to Ditch the Dating Drama

 You need to ditch dating drama not because you may ‘scare them off’ (though that might happen too).
 But because you have bigger goals that need your time, energy and dedication.

 After years of, on some strange level, enjoying narrating the weird/ awful/ spiteful/ chaotic messes I’d managed to get myself into, I decided that life was quite dramatic enough – by itself – without adding a dodgy boyfriend into the mix.
 If you’ve watched my TED talk you’ll know where I’m coming from.

-I don’t know whether its too many episodes of the Kardashians, or a general brain washing of we can never be together! style romantic movies; but as your dating coach I am on a mini-crusade to encourage you to ditch the dating drama once and for all.
+I don’t know whether its too many episodes of the Kardashians or general brainwashing of we can never be together! style romantic movies; but as your dating coach, I am on a mini-crusade to encourage you to ditch the dating drama once and for all.

 That happy warm feeling you had is replaced with a sunken sense of dread as you stare at your inbox unable to concentrate.